Chart Color Schemes

 APY Lands's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

 Health outcomes data shows excellent results across APY Lands.
-Both younger and older age groups have low prevalence of common health conditions.
-The rate of private health cover is very low at approximately 44% of the total population (around 1,180 people), compared to 53.1% in the rest of South Australia (SA).
+Both younger and older age groups have a low prevalence of common health conditions.
+The rate of private health cover is very low at approximately 44% of the total population, which totals around 1,180 people.

+This compares to 53.1% in the rest of South Australia (Rest of SA).
 Nationally, the average is 55.3%.
 Diabetes and asthma are the most common medical conditions in the area, affecting 9.5% and 4.6% of residents respectively.
-78.6% of residents report having no medical ailments, compared to 68.2% in the rest of SA.
-The area has 4.6% of residents aged 65 and over (122 people), which is lower than the 16.3% in the rest of SA.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+A total of 78.6% of residents report having no medical ailments, compared to 68.2% in Rest of SA.
+The area has 4.6% of residents aged 65 and over, which is 122 people, lower than the 16.3% in Rest of SA.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health